joeldemontigny/sql-challenge/README.md

 List the frequency counts, in descending order, of all the employee last names (that is, how many employees share each last name).

-All codes to complete these tasks are located in the sqlqueries.sql file in the EMPLOYEESQL folder of this repository.
+All codes to complete these tasks are located in the sqlqueries.sql file in the EmployeeSQL folder of this repository.

 ***N.B.
 ChatGPT was used to assist with an alternate code to pull the appropriate date ranges for task #2 'TO_DATE()'.